 The Master of Architecture programme at AHO has an average duration of 11 semesters - 330 ECTS points.
 Each semester yields 30 ECTS credits.
 The first 6 semesters consist of compulsory foundation level teaching.
 After the foundation level teaching has been completed, the next four semesters consist of a 24-credit studio course and a 6-credit elective course.
 The final semester consists of a diploma assignment.

-Parts of the foundation studies will be in cooperation with the students at the Industrial design programme.
+Parts of the foundation studies will be in cooperation with the students at the Design programme.
 The foundation studies end with an evaluation of each student’s portfolio.
 For the student to be able to move on to Master’s studies, all courses, including the portfolio, must have received the grade PASS.

 During the fourth year of studies, students can choose freely among elective studio courses and elective courses listed in the Course catalogue.